Gurmit Singh

-Gurmit Ottawan Singh Virk, more commonly known simply as Gurmit Singh, (Note: ਗੁਰਮੀਤ ਸਿੰਘ; 葛米星 (Gémǐ Xīng)) (born 24 March 1965) is a Singaporean actor, comedian and host.
+Gurmit Singh Virk, more commonly known simply as Gurmit Singh, (Note: ਗੁਰਮੀਤ ਸਿੰਘ; 葛米星 (Gémǐ Xīng)) (born 24 March 1965) is a Singaporean actor, comedian, and host.
 He was prominently a full-time Mediacorp artiste from 1994 to 2014.
 He is best known for his role as the titular protagonist named Phua Chu Kang in Phua Chu Kang Pte Ltd, Phua Chu Kang Sdn Bhd and Phua Chu Kang The Movie, for which he won the Asian Television Awards prize for Best Performance by an Actor (Comedy) five times, from 1998 to 2001 and in 2003 for the former.
 From 2004 to 2005, he won the Highly Commended prize.

-Life
+Early life

-Born in Singapore to a Sikh Indian father, Chainchal Singh Virk and a mother of mixed Chinese and Japanese descent, Gurmit was brought up as a Sikh, but converted to Christianity in 1985.
-Gurmit studied in Outram Secondary School during his years in secondary school.
+Born in Singapore to a Sikh Indian father, Chainchal Singh Virk and a mother of mixed Chinese and Japanese descent, Singh was brought up as a Sikh, but converted to Christianity in 1985.
+Singh studied in Outram Secondary School during his years in secondary school.

-Gurmit married Melissa Wong in 1995, who is a Cantonese Chinese.
+Singh married Melissa Wong in 1995, who is a Cantonese Chinese.
 They have three children, Gabrielle (born 1997), Elliot (born 2002) and Mikaela (born 2013).
-Gurmit is an alumnus of National Police Cadet Corps and held the rank of Cadet Inspector.
+Singh is an alumnus of National Police Cadet Corps and held the rank of Cadet Inspector.

-Gurmit is a native English speaker owing to his multiracial heritage and is also fluent in Malay as he learnt it as his Mother Tongue Language at school.
+Singh is a native English speaker owing to his multiracial heritage and is also fluent in Malay as he learnt it as his Mother Tongue Language at school.